-the In Freeweb implementation, node provides the service of sending/forwarding request SendRequest (URL, onionPath, retrievalMode, TTL, Timeliness). function provides a customized request interface for a web browsing service.
+In the Freeweb implementation, each node provides the service of sending/forwarding а request by SendRequest (URL, onionPath, retrievalMode, TTL, Timeliness).
+This function provides a customized request interface for a web browsing service.
 Every parameter corresponds to one field in a request message.
-The function SendRequest () uses the public key of the next hop to encrypt all the fields then executes the DHT function Insert (key, object), where key is the hashed value of the URL and object is the encrypted message.
+The function SendRequest () uses the public key of the next hop to encrypt all the fields then executes the DHT function Insert(key,object), where key is the hashed value of the URL and object is the encrypted message.
 For example, when request r is passing from node A to its neighbor node B through SendRequest(), node A encrypts r using node B's public key.
-After node Breceives the encrypted request $(r){K{pub}^B}$, node B decrypts it using its private key K{pri}^{B} .
-If node B cannot serve the request, it needs to forward the request to node C. Node B then encrypts r using node C's public key and sends $(r){K^{C}{pub}}$ to node C through SendRequest().
+After node Breceives the encrypted request $(r){K^B{pub}}$, node B decrypts it using its private key K{pri}^B .
+If node B cannot serve the request, it needs to forward the request to node C. Node B then encrypts r using node C's public key and sends $(r){K^C{rub}}$ to node C through SendRequest ().
 Node Crepeats the same process.